 All environments are in PaaS (Platform-as-a-Service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.
 These environments are read-only, accepting deployed code changes from branches pushed from your local workspace.
-Each environment provide a database and web server.
+Each environment provides a database and web server.

 You can use any development and branching methodology you like.
 When you get initial access to your project, we strongly recommend that you create a Staging environment from the Master environment.
 Then, create the Integration environment by branching from Staging.